jcelaya/hdrmerge/CONTRIBUTING.md

 - Announce and discuss your plans in GitHub before starting work.
 - Work in a new branch.
 Fork if necessary.
 - Keep branches small.
+- Prefer templates and `constexpr` variables over macros.
+Avoid macros as much as possible (e.g. use `#pragma once` instead of traditional include guards).
 - Use C++11.

 ### Naming and Comments